DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

 ### Removing an item from the stack

-Some content is needed for pop function, this is because some error handling has been handled in the user option part.
-It auto check if the head is set to null.
-The reason I have done it this way is to return the popped value, so the user can see.
+Some content is needed for the pop function, this is because some error handling has been handled in the user option part.
+It auto-checks if the head is set to null.
+The reason I have done it this way is to return the popped value, so the user can see it.

 So will show that code first

 #### User option
 ```c